pgoreutn/annette-axon/docs/architecture/overview.md

 ## Application (frontend & backend)

 Application has the following user roles:
-* user - ordinal user that has access to tasks, processes and projects according his or her rights
+* axon.user - ordinal user that has access to tasks, processes and projects according his or her rights
-* analytic - user that has rights to configure BPM System, organizational structures, forms, Knowledge System, Project Systems etc.
+* axon.analytic - user that has rights to configure BPM System, organizational structures, forms, Knowledge System, Project Systems etc.
-* admin - user that has administrative rights such as manage user, user roles and permissions, manage execution of business processes
+* axon.admin - user that has administrative rights such as manage user, user roles and permissions, manage execution of business processes

 All these users working in the same application window with menu depends of the user role.
 Application window has two components:
 * toolbar - contains application logo & name, application menu, language selector, user menu